-where $H_t$ is the target and $\hat{h}(s, a)$ is the predicted human feedback for a given state-action pair.
-Learning of the parameters $w$ for $\hat{h}$ (also denoted as $\hat{h}_w$) can be done by simply minimizing the squared error of Eq. (\ref{eq:TAMER_error}) using stochastic gradient decent as follows:
+where $t$ is the current time step, $H_t$ is the raw feedback, and $\hat{h}(S_t, A_t)$ is the predicted feedback.
+Learning of the parameters $w$ for $\hat{h}$ can be done by simply minimizing the squared error of \eqref{eq:TAMER_error} using stochastic gradient decent as follows: